 This week’s home video releases include a raucous teen comedy, Dustin Hoffman’s directorial debut and a fantasy project based on a classic fairy tale.

 Some years, it’s a struggle to find 10 movies that feel like classics … movies that will still deserve praise a decade or more in the future.
 This was not one of those years.
 In fact, the trick for 2012, was weeding through the bumper crop of great films in an effort to find the year’s absolute best.
 For my top 10 of 2012, read THIS STORY that I wrote for the Reno Gazette-Journal.

 As the readers of this blog know I am a huge movie buff year-round.
 Unfortunately sometimes I grow weary of the blockbuster movies that are usually popular in the summer.
-For some reason I don't usually like super hero movies.
-I've always prefered characters that I can relate to, even in a complete fantasy.
+For some reason I don’t usually like super hero movies.
+I’ve always prefered characters that I can relate to, even in a complete fantasy.
 For instance, Harry Potter may be in a complete fantasy world but his character and skill-set are mostly things I can relate to.
 The Incredibles is one of the few super hero movies I like because it moves super heroes into a real world setting and it makes me laugh.
 Most super hero movies are very show-offy and just for the fluffy special effects.